mollie/api-documentation/source/reference/v1/methods-api/list-methods.rst

        .. type:: string
           :required: true

      - Include additional data.
-Must be a comma separated list of one or more includes.
+Must be a comma-separated list of one or more includes.
 See :doc:`Get method </reference/v1/methods-api/get-method>` for available includes.

    * - ``recurringType``